-In many 363 sales, a potential purchaser is selected as the "stalking horse" bidder.
-The initial "stalking horse bid" sets a floor value for the sale and assures that the debtor has a sale transaction to consummate before further efforts are undertaken to seek a higher bid.
-It is common for a secured creditor to be the stalking horse bidder when its collateral is being sold.
+In many 363 sales, a potential purchaser is selected as the "stalking horse" bidder, setting a floor value for the sale and assuring that the debtor has a sale transaction to consummate before further efforts are undertaken to seek a higher bid.
 Section 363(k) of the Bankruptcy Code specifically permits a secured creditor that is a prospective asset buyer to credit as purchase price (or "credit bid") the amount of any claims it may have that are secured by the property being sold.
 Credit bidding rights give a secured creditor some control over a sale of collateral property to ensure the collateral is being sold for the highest price.
 The right to credit bid, however, is not absolute, and the Bankruptcy Code permits the bankruptcy court "for cause" to deny a purchaser the right to credit bid.
-A credit bid might be disallowed if it would chill bidding for the debtor's assets, or when the validity of the bidder's asserted secured claim is in dispute at the time of the proposed sale.
+A credit bid might be disallowed when the validity of the bidder's asserted secured claim is in dispute at the time of the proposed sale.
 If the secured creditor is the successful bidder, the creditor's claim is reduced by the amount of its credit bid.

 A stalking horse bidder usually receives bidder protections in exchange for its agreement to make an initial firm bid, and to compensate it for its due diligence costs and accepting the risk of being outbid.
-Common bidder protections include a break-up fee, which typically ranges from 1-3% of the value of the stalking horse bid, plus an expense reimbursement, both of which are payable in accordance with the negotiated terms of the bidder protections, usually if a transaction is consummated with an alternative buyer.
+Common bidder protections include a break-up fee, which typically ranges from 1-3.5% of the value of the stalking horse bid, plus an expense reimbursement, both of which are payable in accordance with the negotiated terms of the bidder protections, usually if a transaction is consummated with an alternative buyer.
 A limited "no shop" period may protect a stalking horse bidder during the time between the execution of its purchase agreement and when the bankruptcy court approves the bidder protections.
-Bidder protections are not immediately enforceable upon the execution of a stalking horse purchase agreement; rather, they must be approved by the bankruptcy court.
+Bidder protections are not immediately enforceable and must be approved by the bankruptcy court.